buuug7/notes/road-map/frontend/css/basic.md

 }
 ```

-CSS gradients are powerful,considering how endless the options are.
-you can write some buttons with CSS gradient.
+CSS gradients are powerful, considering how endless the options are. you can write some buttons with CSS gradient.

 ```css
 .button-grey {